What's the best TEFL course for Taiwan?

 There are two reasons to take a course.

 - Best for getting a job?
-I'd say that on paper it doesn't really matter.
+I'd say that on paper it doesn't really matter which course you take.

 - Best for learning?
-I'd say that courses vary so choose wisely.
+I'd say that courses vary in quality so choose wisely.

 As far as getting a job goes I don't think it really matters because as I already mentioned you don't usually "need" one.
 You'll find companies that say schools want their certificate or that they are internationally recognized or whatever, but that's just a bunch of marketing B.S.